Fall 2020 Back to School

 Parents/guardians will be asked to check their children and themselves for fever and respiratory symptoms at home, prior to departing for school daily.
 We will be using a HIPPA-compliant app from our student health forms provider, Magnus Health, for daily health screening at home and self-certification.
 Upon arrival to campus, compliance will be checked.
 Employees will likewise be required to do a health self-screening at home via the Kyla app, which is our COVID-19 testing provider.
 Anyone who has not submitted that morning’s questionnaire will be screened in person.
 Anyone who answers yes to any of the screening questions will be sent home.
 Students and employees must also pass a visual check before coming on campus and will have their temperature taken (without contact) one more time, in person.
 Anyone with a temperature of 100.4 or above will be sent home.
 No one experiencing any symptoms may enter campus.

 The Department of Public Health recommends 3-6 feet of social distancing.
 In classrooms and all indoor and outdoor spaces, we are using 6 ft. as our standard, allowing spacing between students to ensure protection for both students and teachers.
 We have reimagined spaces and purchased new desks and partitions to reconfigure larger spaces to allow for physical distancing.
 Each student will be assigned a desk and all desks will be facing the same direction.
 Throughout the school, there will be signage to ensure proper spacing and direct traffic flow.
-Signage will direct students to travel one way in hallways.
+Signage will direct students to travel one way when spacing is not adequate.
 Examples of signs can be found here: https://www.smcoe.org/assets/files/Alert_FIL/Case,%20Close%20Contact,%20Indirect%20Contact.pdf

 We know that frequent hand washing is critical to eliminate germs.
 In addition to the existing sinks throughout campus, we have purchased and installed 10 new portable sinks in various high traffic areas.
 We have hand sanitizer available at all entrances and in every classroom space.